tsuriga/csgo-gsi-qsguide/README.md

 Payloads are packages the CS:GO client sends to your server.
 Their contents depend on components you subscribe to in your endpoint server configuration file under *data*.
 For example they can contain information such as ammo count, round endings, bringing up menus, weapon skins, player kill and headshot counts, players' clan tags, when and which weapons are selected, etc.

-Below is a list of subscribable components that could be found in the Game State integration article on Valve Developer wiki at the time of writing.
+Below is a list of all the subscribable components that could be found in the Game State integration article on Valve Developer wiki at the time of writing.
 The article doesn't have a definite list, however, so there could be more.

 ```
 "provider"                  "1"